-To ensure the reliability, in Table \ref{tab1}, we compare the results of the ratio $\b=\alpha / \kappa_{-}=-\w_I/\k_-$ [cf. (\ref{info})] evaluated by the direct-integration method with those obtained by the pseudospectral method for various harmonic indexes $m_0$ and $l$ in the accelerating black hole with $\tilde{A}=0.2$.
+To ensure the reliability, in Table \ref{tab1} we compare the results of the ratio $\b=\alpha / \kappa_{-}=-\w_I/\k_-$ [cf. eq. (\ref{info})] evaluated by the direct integration method with those obtained by the pseudospectral method for various values of harmonic indexes $m_0$ and $l$, for the accelerating black hole with $\tilde{A}=0.2$.
 The results show consistency between the two methods.
-In the left diagram of Fig. \ref{fig2}, we show the value of $\b$ as a function of reduced acceleration $\tilde{A}$ for $m_0=0, l=0, n=0$.
-To find the dominant modes, we also take the overtone number to be $n=0, 1, 2$ in the lower diagram.
-From this figure, we can see that for large $\tilde{A}$, we always have $\b<1/2$, i.e., the SCCC is valid in this region.
-Therefore, we only need to consider the slowly accelerating regime to examine the validity of SCCC.
-In the right panel of Fig. \ref{fig2}, we show representative families of modes that might provide the dominant QNMs, i.e., the first three branches of $(m_0=0, l=0)$ modes, the first branch of $(m_0=0, l=1)$ mode, $(m_0=1, l=1)$ mode and $(m_0=10, l=10)$ mode, respectively.
-From the figure, we can see that the dominant modes are given by the second branch of the $(m_0=0, l=0)$ mode with $n=1$, and the first branch of the $(m_0=10, l=10)$ mode with $n=0$.
-The second branch of the $(m_0=0, l=0)$ mode corresponds to the near-extremal mode which gives purely imaginary frequencies and dominates the ringdown when the black hole approaches to be extremal, i.e., $\tilde{A}\to 0$ in the accelerating black hole considered in this paper.
-The first branch of the $(m_0=10, l=10)$ mode approximates to photon sphere mode which is given by the QNMs with large $l$.
-For a slowly accelerating black hole, the dominant mode is determined by the near-extremal mode.
-However, with sufficiently large acceleration, the dominant mode is given by the photon sphere mode.
-Summarizing all the results, we can see that there exist some parametric regions of the accelerating black hole in which their dominant modes make the control parameter $\b>1/2$, which indicates that the SCCC is violated.
+In the left diagram of Fig. \ref{fig2}, we show the value of $\b$ as a function of the reduced acceleration $\tilde{A}$ for $m_0=0,\,l=0,\,n=0$.
+To identify the dominant modes, we also consider the overtone numbers $n=0, \,1,\, 2$ in the right diagram.
+From this figure, it is evident that for large $\tilde{A}$, we always have $\b<1/2$, indicating that the SCCC is valid in this region.
+Hence, we only need to examine the slowly accelerating regime to determine the validity of the SCCC.
+In the right diagram of Fig. \ref{fig2}, we display the representative families of modes that might provide the dominant QNMs, i.e., the first three branches of $(m_0=0, l=0)$ modes, the first branch of $(m_0=0, l=1)$ mode, $(m_0=1, l=1)$ mode and $(m_0=10, l=10)$ mode.
+From the figure, we can see that the dominant modes comprise the second branch of the $(m_0=0, l=0)$ mode with $n=1$, and the first branch of the $(m_0=10, l=10)$ mode with $n=0$.
+The second branch of the $(m_0=0, l=0)$ mode corresponds to the near-extremal mode that yields purely imaginary frequencies and governs the ringdown for an approaching extremal black hole, i.e., in the $\tilde{A}\to 0^+$ limit.
+The first branch of the $(m_0=10, l=10)$ mode approximates to the photon sphere mode that corresponds to the QNMs with large $l$.
+As demonstrated in Fig. \ref{fig2}, we can find that for a slowly accelerating black hole, the dominant mode is determined by the near-extremal mode; however, with sufficiently large acceleration, the dominant mode is given by the photon sphere mode.
+In summary, we can see that there exist some parametric regions of the accelerating black hole in which their dominant modes make the control parameter $\b>1/2$, implying that the SCCC is violated.